Welcome Pack

 Welcome to Beeding & Bramber Pre-School Playgroup!

-as easy as possible for you and your child.
+This pack has been put together to make starting pre-school as easy as possible for you and your child.
 We have tried to include all the information we think you will need, but please do not hesitate to ask if there is anything missing or if you have any other questions.

 Who’s Who.

-Pre-School Staff Team
+Pre-School Staff Team.

 There are currently six members of staff:

-Chantael Brookshaw is the Supervisor,
+Supervisor: Chantael Brookshaw

-Emergency staff members are Charlotte McGuire, Mia Pullen and Sam Benn.
+Charlotte McGuire, Mia Pullen and Sam Benn.

 Safeguarding

 Beeding and Bramber Pre-School places a high value on the well-being of all children and understand that children learn best when they are healthy, safe and secure, when their individual needs are met and when they have positive relationships with the adults caring for them.
-The welfare requirements working together to safeguard children guidance supports us in creating a setting which is welcoming, safe and stimulating, and where children are able to enjoy learning through play, to grow in confidence and to fulfil their potential.
+The welfare requirements working together to safeguard children guidance supports us in creating a setting which is welcoming, safe and stimulating, and where children can enjoy learning through play, to grow in confidence and to fulfil their potential.

 We have a duty of care to ensure the children are safe from harm.
 All the preschool staff are trained in identifying signs and symptoms of mistreatment towards children and will report it according to our child protection policy and procedure.